 The Associate of Applied Science in Radiologic Technology prepares students for entry level positions as radiographers.
 The program is designed in accordance with the Radiography Curriculum established by the American Society of Radiologic Technologists and consists of classroom and laboratory instruction integrated with hands-on experience in a clinical setting.
-Credit Hours Required: 78

 Note: There are special admission requirements for the Radiologic Technology Program.
-Call 928.776.2333 for details.
+For an application packet and detailed program information, visit www.yc.edu/radiology.